matplotlib/matplotlib/doc/devel/triage.rst

    While we strive for a bug-free library, regressions are the highest priority.
-If we have broken user-code that *used to* work, we should fix that in the next patch release!
+If we have broken user-code that *used to* work, we should fix that in the next micro release!

    Try to determine when the regression happened by running the reproduction code against older versions of Matplotlib.
 This can